ubiswasgithub/trivagonew/README.md

-This project represents the resolution of task 2 assined by Trigavo.
+This project represents the resolution of task 2 assined by Trivago.

 Technolog used:
 - Selenium web driver